EarlGlynn/HAVV-analysis/README.md

 The online data is not useful for analysis.
 The [Excel file with all the data in over 700 sheets](https://www.ssa.gov/open/havv/havv-weekly-usage.xlsx) is not so useful for direct analysis.

-[Info below is form the HAVV page](https://www.ssa.gov/open/havv/).
+[Info below is from the HAVV page](https://www.ssa.gov/open/havv/).
 See this page for more details.

 **What is HAVA?**